shitcodebykaushik/data_structure/src/DSA.md

  0 stand for the false.
  In programming when you use the term `inclusive` it simply means you are considiring the start and end point of the range .
  Statically generated means that code or data  which is generated at the compile time rather then runtime.
+`Problem` It is a question to which we seek an answer.
+Algorithm is the step by procedure which can solve any instances of a problem.
  # Bit-wise operator
  The opeartor that works at the bit level is bit wise opearator.
   `&(Bitwise AND )`